Daniel-KM/Omeka-S-module-BulkImport/README.md

 TODO
 ----

-- Full dry-run.
+- [ ] Full dry-run.
-- Fix numeric data type (doctrine issue).
+- [ ] Fix numeric data type (doctrine issue).
-- Distinction between skipped and blank (for spreadsheet).
+- [ ] Distinction between skipped and blank (for spreadsheet).
-- Update for module Mapping.
+- [ ] Update for module Mapping.
+- [ ] Import of users, in particular for Omeka S import.
+- [ ] Skip import of vocabularies and resource templates for Omeka S import.
+- [ ] Manage import of Custom vocab with items.

 Warning